 When placing a window into the floating zone, the window may fail to receive focus and appear behind tiled windows.
 Since the floating zone floats above tiled zones, this is the only placement where another window can obscure the placed window.
 The workaround (in activateFloatingZoneWindow) is to call NSApp.activate(ignoringOtherApps: true) to activate Zonogy first, then yield to the run loop via DispatchQueue.main.async before the make-main / raise / app.activate() sequence described above.

-Zonogy detects native macOS full-screen windows using the (undocumented)AXFullScreen accessibility attribute for native-full screen mode (ie green-button kind), and with additional detection for non-native-full screen.
-The big picture intent is to “pause” Zonogy (no UI, no targeting) on a screen in full-screen mode, and target another screen instead.
+Zonogy detects native macOS full-screen windows using the (undocumented)AXFullScreen AX attribute for native-full screen mode (ie green-button kind), and with additional detection for non-native-full screen.
+The big picture intent is to “pause” Zonogy (no UI, no targeting) on a display in full-screen mode, and target another display instead.

 We listen to kAXResizedNotification which fires when windows enter/exit full-screen mode, and query the AXFullScreen attribute via AXUIElementCopyAttributeValue.
 We use 250ms debounce.
 (Of course, we also handle window closure and app termination.)

-When a screen has a native full-screen window, MacOS creates a new Space for it on that screen.
-Although Zonogy’s pipelines try to target another screen, we can’t completely stop windows opening in the screen that’s in full-screen mode.
-If a window opens on that screen, MacOS switches Spaces.
-This is undesired–instead we want to place any managed window opened in that way into a zone in another (non-full-screen) screen and go back to the full-screen Space so we are not interrupted.
-(For example, we are watching a movie in full-screen, and doing other things at the same time on another screen.)
+Returning to the full-screen Space: When a display has a native full-screen window, MacOS creates a new Space for it on that display.
+Although Zonogy’s pipelines try to target another display, we can’t completely stop windows opening in the display that’s in full-screen mode.
+If a window opens on that display, MacOS switches Spaces.
+This is undesired–instead we want to place any managed window opened in that way into a zone in another (non-full-screen) display and go back to the full-screen Space so we are not interrupted.
+(For example, we are watching a movie in full-screen, and doing other things at the same time on another display.)
 To get this behavior, we monitor Spaces through another private API (see “CGS Spaces membership query” below).

-For managed apps with exception treatAXUnknownFullWidthAsFullScreen: for windows whose AX subrole is AXUnknown (some presentation-style windows like Keynote full-screen), we treat them as full-screen if their accessibility frame width matches the screen width exactly.
+For managed apps with exception treatAXUnknownFullWidthAsFullScreen: for windows whose AX subrole is AXUnknown (some presentation-style windows like Keynote full-screen), we treat them as full-screen if their AX frame width matches the display width exactly.

 CGS Spaces (CGSCopySpacesForWindows + CGSSpaceGetType == kCGSSpaceFullscreen) answers the question directly: it reports which Spaces a window currently belongs to.
 We rely on it in places where we would otherwise mistakenly drop Zonogy’s full-screen pause.